-18 OTU; 199 Sqn; 1662 HCU; 7 ACHU Although built as a heavy bomber airfield within No. 1 Group Bomber Command and opened in April 1942, RAF Blyton witnessed only a brief period of operational flying, being changed to the role of bomber training in February 1943.
+18 OTU; 199 Sqn; 1662 HCU; 7 ACHU

+Although built as a heavy bomber airfield within No. 1 Group Bomber Command and opened in April 1942, RAF Blyton witnessed only a brief period of operational flying, being changed to the role of bomber training in February 1943.

 The first unit to occupy the airfield when it opened was B Flight of 18 (Polish) OTU, which operated Wellingtons in the training role in conjunction with the Polish squadrons which were then based at nearby Hemswell.

 In November 1942 199 Squadron began to form on the airfield taking Wellingtons from 12 Squadron at Wickenby, as that unit was converting to Lancasters and commencing bombing and mining operations in December.

 In February 1943 the role of the station changed with the arrival of 1662 HCU equipped with Halifax, Lancaster and a few Manchester aircraft.
-Manchesters were soon phased out and in November 1943 the HCU became all Halifax, due to the shortage of Lancasters.
+Manchesters were soon phased out, and in November 1943 the HCU became all Halifaxes, due to the shortage of Lancasters.
 It wasn't until the end of 1944 that Lancasters returned to this HCU.

 1662 HCU disbanded on 6 April 1945 and training ceased at Blyton.
 For a short time the station became the home of No. 7 ACHU, with several thousand aircrew passing through the unit on their release from the service, or for further training and a peace-time career with the RAF.
 The station was closed on 6 June 1946.

 For a brief period in the early 50s Blyton was reactivated when it became a relief landing ground for the aircraft of 101 RFS based at Finningley.
 From September 1951 until May 1954 Wellingtons and Meteors operated from the airfield.

 In 1954 the airfield at Blyton was finally closed and between 1961 and 1963 the 700 acre site was sold off by the Ministry of Defence.
-The land is now in private ownership and is the home of the Blyton Park Driving Centre http://www.blytonpark.co.uk/ As you approach the driving centre you drive over former airfield taxiways and dispersal points; and some disused buildings / features can be seen around the local area, including lots of aircraft tie downs used as makeshift field entrance barriers.
-Outside the club house at the driving centre there is a memorial to the former airmen and women who served at Bylton; there is also a small photographic display inside.
-In March 2017, Blyton Park was sold to LNT Group the manufacturers of Ginetta cars.
-Caistor A Flight of 264 Sqn, equipped with Defiants in the night fighter role operated at the site LOCATION / GRID REF:
+The land is now privately owned by the LNT Group, the manufacturers of Ginetta Cars.

+Motorsport events and private track days are hosted at the site.
+As you drive into the location you are driving over former airfield taxiways and dispersal points.
+Some disused buildings / features can be seen around the site and local area, including lots of aircraft tie downs being used as makeshift field entrance barriers.

+West Lindsey | Blyton

+Caistor

+West Lindsey | Caistor

+A Flight of 264 Sqn, equipped with Defiants in the night fighter role operated at the site

-Sheet 112 SK 084023; to the west of the A46 road out of Caistor DATES OF OPERATION:
+Sheet 112 SK 084023; to the west of the A46 road out of Caistor

-1940 to 1944 - fighter & training base 1958 to 1963 - Thor missile base SQUADRONS:
+1940 to 1944 - fighter & training base 1958 to 1963 - Thor missile base